ibm-cloud-docs/dl/order-nsp.md

 Here's how the process works:

-1. IBM Cloud uploads a Letter of Authorization (LOA) containing a Connecting Facility Assignment (CFA).
+1. IBM Cloud uploads a Letter of Authorization (LOA) containing a Connecting Facility Assignment (CFA) within 24 hours.
 In turn, the connection status changes to **Waiting LOA review**.
 At this time, you can click the corresponding buttons to preview and accept the LOA.
 1. After accepting the LOA and downloading it, the connection status changes to **Waiting completion notice upload**.
 You must now take the LOA document to your carrier and get the completion notice.
 To do so, you can:

    * Supply the LOA/CFA to your colocation provider and have them order a cross connect and any required inter-campus connectivity.